cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/power/models/PowerModelSqrt.rst

 .. java:package:: org.cloudbus.cloudsim.power.models
    :noindex:

-.. java:type:: public class PowerModelSqrt implements PowerModel
+.. java:type:: public class PowerModelSqrt extends PowerModelAbstract

    Implements a power model where the power consumption is the square root of the resource usage.

    If you are using any algorithms, policies or workload included in the power package please cite the following paper:

    ..